 WESTERN LEADERS NETWORK STAFF

-Gwen Lachelt is a La Plata County Commissioner in the state of Colorado.
+Gwen Lachelt is the founder and director of Western Leaders Network and a La Plata County Commissioner in the state of Colorado.
 In 2012, running on a pro-conservation platform, she narrowly defeated a six-year incumbent.
 In 2016, running on her solid conservation record, Lachelt defeated her challenger in an anti-environment election year.
 Gwen was born in New Mexico and raised in Alaska and Colorado.
 Since graduating from Fort Lewis College in 1985, she’s helped create BearSmart, Durango Community Access Television, and the San Juan Citizens Alliance.
 She is the founder and past director of Earthworks’ Oil & Gas Accountability Project.

-Jessica Pace worked as a news journalist in Colorado and her native Tennessee prior to joining Western Leaders Network.
+Jessica Pace is the program coordinator of Western Leaders Network.
+She worked as a news journalist in Colorado and her native Tennessee prior to joining WLN.
 As a reporter in Nashville, she covered state and county government and public education.
 She moved to Durango two weeks after the August 2015 Gold King Mine spill to work for The Durango Herald, where she covered topics including county government, real estate, water policy and infrastructure, the extractive resource industry and tribal issues.
-She is interested in all things that affect and influence land, water, people and politics in the West.

 WESTERN LEADERS NETWORK BOARD